Neurofeedback is a non-drug natural alternative for anxiety.

 Anxiety disorders are the most common mental health disorders.
 They affect 18% of adults in the United States (National Institute of Mental Health).
 Of these cases, 22% are classified as severe, and only 34% are getting treatment.

 80% of kids with an anxiety disorder are not receiving treatment, according to the 2015 Child Mind Institute Children’s Mental Health Report.
-These kids struggle because life is difficult for them.

 Children with anxiety are difficult to understand and parent.
 Do you feel on edge, waiting for your child to blow up, tantrum, rage?